hun-a/spring-tutorial/core/README.md

 1. [Handle the POJO 07](./pojo-07): Init and destroy the POJO by Annotation
 1. [Handle the POJO 08](./pojo-08): Validations and Update the POJO using bean post-processor
 1. [Handle the POJO 09](./pojo-09): Creating the POJO with Factory
-1. [Handle the POJO 10](./pojo-09): How to load the POJO by each profile and environment
+1. [Handle the POJO 10](./pojo-10): How to load the POJO by each profile and environment
+1. [Handle the POJO 11](./pojo-11): Let POJO know the Resource by the IoC Container